ayushrajani07/G6_/docs/config_dict.md

 3. `g6_config_deprecated_keys_total{key}` metric reserved for future soft deprecation phases; currently no deprecated keys are allowed past schema so this counter will not increment.
 4. Provide migration doc updates in `MIGRATION.md` when introducing a soft-deprecation window before removal (if reintroducing transitional acceptance).
 5. `G6_CONFIG_LEGACY_SOFT=1`: Accepts (and strips) deprecated keys while incrementing the counter to measure remaining usage.
+ 6. Metrics Facade Modularization: as of 2025-10 Phase 3.x the legacy monolith `metrics/metrics.py` is being decomposed (see `README.md` Section 3.1).
+Config references SHOULD avoid deep imports; no config keys are required for modularization (purely internal), but any future `metrics.*` subtree keys MUST appear in this file concurrently with code.
+ 7. Duplication Policy: Do not duplicate config key definitions in ancillary markdown (e.g. `README.md`) beyond high-level summaries; this file remains authoritative for key path documentation.

 ---
 ## 13. Quick Reference (Most Common Runtime Knobs)